fu4303/portfolio-vincentntang/content/posts/20201129-wtf-are-jamstack-and-ssg/index.md

 Let's just say now, your site isn't an e-commerce site.
 It's a blog now!
 But it still has 100+ pages and articles you've written.

-You don't need to charge money on these blog articles or have a cart/checkout page.
+You don't need to charge money on these blog articles, store customer data, or have a cart/checkout page.
 Your site is basically a **Read-only** site with minimal updates.
 There are no dynamic prices, or sales/promos.
 It doesn't need fancy PHP or server-side languages, it can just be plain `.html` files

 But we've discussed early the problems here, updating the header on one `.html` file means you have to do it for the other 99+ `.html` files!
 That's ALOT of maintenance